How Can Smartwatches Measure Blood Pressure?

 Samsung Galaxy Watch Series.

-Samsung remains one of the leaders in wrist-based blood pressure estimation.
-Its Galaxy Watch models combine PPG sensors and ECG signals to improve accuracy.
+Samsung remains a leader in wrist-based blood pressure estimation.
+Its Galaxy Watch models integrate PPG and ECG sensors to improve accuracy.

 These watches require monthly calibration with a standard upper-arm cuff to maintain stable readings.